 UWL aims to be an inclusive environment for people of all genders, gender identities and gender expressions.
 In furtherance of this goal, all members of the campus community should respect every person's right to be addressed using the gender (or gender-neutral) pronouns of their choice, which might be he/him, she/her, they/them, or a number of other variations.

-This poses certain challenges in the context of recruitment and interviewing job applicants, since questions pertaining to protected status are generally not permitted.
+This poses certain challenges in the context of recruitment and interviewing job applicants, since questions pertaining to legally-protected identities (e.g. "Do you identify as transgender?") are generally not permitted.
 The following suggestions are offered to help navigate these challenges:

-Members of search & screen committees (and other individuals interacting with job applicants) should not directly ask job applicants what their personal gender pronouns are.
+Members of search & screen committees (and other individuals interacting with job applicants) should avoid directly asking job applicants what their personal gender pronouns are.

 However, opportunities for voluntary self-disclosure may be offered.
 For example, an application form may include an optional space for the applicant to indicate their PGPs.
 In addition, a search committee preparing for interviews may send applicants an email with the statement, "If there is any information you'd like to share with us in order to make your interview and campus visit more comfortable and inclusive (for example, disability accommodations, personal gender pronouns, etc.), please let us know."
 Putting this in an email, as opposed to a face-to-face conversation, will also provide an opportunity for those individuals unfamiliar with PGPs to educate themselves in advance.